maskedkittencool/FUM/README.md

 ## What if I have a outdated version of UFM and / or a outdated version of a package?

 No worrys!
-Both UFM and every package has a updater, whenever a new version is uploaded it will automatically update for you!
+Both UFM and every package has a updater, whenever a new version is uploaded it will give a update option for you!

 ## How frequently will updates release?